 As the most commonly used addictive substance in the United States, alcohol has ravaged the country with its harmful effects on the human body.
 One out of every twelve adults suffer from alcohol abuse, and the consequences of such an addiction are potentially life-threatening.

 As a society, one of the best ways to make a difference in helping an alcoholic is to recognize essential characteristics or traits that correlate to alcoholism.
 Whether it be through noting common behaviors, contributing adverse reactions to past experiences, or doing individual psychological research on the matter, the ability to make a change is attainable to those who wish to do so.
-Listed below are five significant characteristics that are associated with alcoholics.
+Listed below are five common traits of an alcoholic.

 Common Alcoholic Traits